strapi/documentation/docusaurus/docs/dev-docs/intro.md

 👉 If you're totally new to **Strapi** <Annotation>**💡 Did you know?**<br />The original purpose of the project was to help Boot**strap** your **API**: that's where the Strapi name comes from and how Strapi was created.<br />Now, Strapi is an **open-source headless CMS** that gives developers the freedom to choose their favorite tools and frameworks and allows editors to manage and distribute their content using their application's admin panel. <br />Based on a plugin system, Strapi is a flexible CMS whose admin panel and API are extensible - and which every part is customizable to match any use case.
 Strapi also has a built-in user system to manage in detail what the administrators and end users have access to.</Annotation> or if you're a developer who'd like to take the most out of Strapi, the Developer Docs are the place to start!
 We suggest you to:

 1. Head over to the [Quick Start](/dev-docs/quick-start) guide.
 2. Continue your journey through the various Developer Docs sections.
-The ["How to use the Strapi Developer Docs"](#how-to-use-the-strapi-developer-docs) section gives you an overview of the available topics.
+The ["What you will learn"](#what-you-will-learn) section gives you an overview of the available topics.

-💡 If demos are more your thing, we have a [video demo](https://youtu.be/zd0_S_FPzKg), or you can request a [live demo](https://strapi.io/demo)!

-## How to use the Strapi Developer Docs
+## What you will learn

 :::prerequisites
 Strapi Developer Docs are mostly intended to developers and assumes some prior knowledge of the JavaScript ecosystem.